m4dBuda/gamestore-rest-api/README.md

 ## Structure and Installation

-This API uses Clean Code Architecture, and it is defined as a restAPI that provides HTTP requests to a server, that handles JSON data and communicates directly to a database.
+This API is defined as a restAPI that provides HTTP requests to a server, that handles JSON data and communicates directly to a database.

 The data validation is done using `Validator` from NodeJS.
 The tests are done using `Jest` and `Supertest`